 When the forest existed, I felt a connection with a deep part in the world there.

 However, the forest was destroyed in the long term, and only the process of the loss and its memory were kept in my mind.

 I am living in a place which is a little distant from there at the present day.

 When I look at the scenery in the periphery of the city where I live, I can see a new contemporary scenery which overlaps with the past scenery.

 I keep walking and roaming around the place until it leads me to my destination.

-And the subdued light is shining on the space which illuminates my memory in the past.
+And the subdued light is shining on the space which illuminates my memory of the past.

-At that time, I realize that I can regain the connection with the world.
+At that time, I realized that I can regain the connection with the world.